-During the year ended 30 June 2021, the Group acquired a property at a cost of Rs 2.4M which will be used for the development of real estate project.
+The Group and the Company acquired a property at a cost of Rs 2.4M in the financial year ended 30 June 2021 which will be used for the development of real estate project.

-The real estate project and the intended start of construction are yet to be finalised.
+As 30 June 2022, the real estate project and the intended start of construction are yet to be finalised.